 - Handle the paperwork

 Choose among more than 90 stock, bond, and money market funds.
-For a simpler solution, select a target-date Retirement Fund.2 Simply tell us when you will reach age 65, and we'll find the right Retirement Fund for you.
+For a simpler option, select a target date fund.

 Our funds have no loads, commissions, or sales charges, which means more of your money goes to work for you.